THIS PROJECT IS ON INDEFINITE HOLD

 Q) What’s up with the video below?

 A) It is the video for my old, failed, Kickstarter project for Twitlight.
-It’s failure has only increased my bile towards Twilight, which might actually be a good thing.
+So long ago I had short hair.
+The campaign’s failure only increased my bile towards Twilight, which might actually be a good thing.
 I include it here for historical reference and what might, implausibly, be deemed entertainment value.